Equilibrium states for self-products of flows and the mixing properties of rank 1 geodesic flows: Introduction

 When $M$ is a surface, it is already known that the equilibrium state is Bernoulli, and thus $K$, by applying Lima-Ledrappier-Sarig \cite{BCFT, LLS}.
 Their approach relies on the countable state symbolic dynamics for $3$-dimensional flows established by Lima and Sarig \cite{LS}.
-For higher dimensional flows, countable state symbolic dynamics are not currently available, and the $K$-property (and even mixing in the case that $\ph$ is not constant) is a new result when $\Sing \neq \emptyset$.
+For higher dimensional flows, the $K$-property (and even mixing in the case that $\ph$ is not constant) is a new result when $\Sing \neq \emptyset$.
 We denote the measure of maximal entropy $\mukbm$ after Knieper, Bowen, and Margulis.
 Babillot proved mixing for $\mukbm$ using product structure of the measure provided by Knieper's construction \cite{mB02}.
 To the best of our knowledge, stronger mixing properties for $\mukbm$ have not previously been described in the literature when $n \geq 3$.

-Our argument for the $K$-property is to follow a remarkable strategy of Ledrappier \cite[Proposition 1.4]{L}, which gives a criteria for the $K$-property in terms of thermodynamic formalism.
+Our argument for the $K$-property is to follow a remarkable strategy of Ledrappier \cite[Proposition 1.4]{L}, which gives a criterion for the $K$-property in terms of thermodynamic formalism.
 Consider an asymptotically $h$-expansive topological dynamical system $(X, f)$ and a continuous potential $\varphi$ on $X$, and define a potential $\Phi$ on $X\x X$ by $\Phi(x,y) =\ph(x)+ \ph(y)$.
 Ledrappier showed that if the product system $(X \times X, f \times f)$ has a unique equilibrium state for $\Phi$, then the equilibrium state for $\ph$ on $(X, f)$ has the $K$-property.
 We apply a continuous-time analogue of Ledrappier's result to the geodesic flow on a closed rank $1$ manifold.
 This reduces our analysis to the question of uniqueness of equilibrium states for the system given by the product of a geodesic flow with itself.